K-Karalius/and-operation/README.md

 # and-operation
-In assembly language written code that does AND operation between 2 binary numbers
+Code that performs the AND operation on two binary numbers.